Canton, Cardiff

 Canton (Treganna) is an inner-city district and community in the west of Cardiff, capital of Wales, lying 2 mi west of the city's civic centre.
+It is located adjacent to Pontcanna.
 Canton is one of the most ethnically diverse of Cardiff's suburbs, with a significant Pakistani and Indian population.
 The total population of Canton increased to 14,304 at the 2011 census.
 It is also the most Welsh-speaking district of central Cardiff, with 19.1% of the population speaking Welsh.